How to Prepare and Use an Accounts Receivable Aging Report

 - 91 days and over: More than two months overdue

 If a customer has several bills that were incurred at different times, the report will show how much is due and at what time.
-For example, the accounting for Jim Jones might read something like this:
+For example, a receivables aging report for JR's Delicatessen might read something like this:

 - $230 30 days